richinex/pymultieis/docs/source/batch-fit-vs-sequential-fit.rst

   Parameter trend obtained from sequential fit of selected spectra

-The notebook for the above examples can be found in `batch-fit-vs-sequential-fit.ipynb <docs/source/examples/batch-fit-vs-sequential-fit.ipynb>`_ notebook
+The notebook for the above examples can be found in the :ref:`batch-fit-vs-sequential-fit-label` page